openupthecloud/code-of-ethics/README.md

 4. **Provide free options** — Where possible, grant an option to receive a product or service without paying, e.g. if someone is unemployed.

 5. **Provide weighted pricing based on region** - If possible, provide discounts to those in countries with weaker currencies, price based on local economies, not based solely on western economies.

+6. **Bias to independent makers** - If possible, bias recommendations towards independent folks.
+Venture backed companies have enough money already, let's support "the little guy" where possible.